 Skip to nav Skip to content

-The most common malignancies among men are prostate, lung and colorectal cancer.
+The most common malignancies among men are prostate, lung, and colorectal cancer.
 When detected early, many of these cancers are treatable.
 The problem, however, is that cancer symptoms are often vague and subtle.
 What’s more, prostate cancer typically causes no noticeable symptoms at all.
 For these reasons, it is vital for all men to pay close attention to their body and discuss any unusual changes with a physician right away.
+If you’re concerned about your prostate cancer risk, or if you already had an elevated PSA result, abnormal DRE, or both, please contact our specialists to discuss the next steps.

 • A new lump – A palpable mass or lump in a testicle, breast, lymph node or other soft tissue, such as a tendon or ligament, should be checked out by a physician, especially if it suddenly appeared or quickly grew in size.